sonovice/sle4442/README.md

 # SLE4442 Emulator
 This is a smartcard emulator for ATMEGA8 microcontroller.
-The original code was written by me (@sonovice) and improved and fixed in large parts by [Ptr-srix4k](https://github.com/Ptr-srix4k).
+The original code was written by me (sonovice) and improved and fixed in large parts by [Ptr-srix4k](https://github.com/Ptr-srix4k).

 ## Schematic
 ![Schematic](https://i.imgur.com/YaTSVsc.png)